core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

    }
 ~~~~~~~~~~~

-## Topic Configuration Interactions {#topic-configuration-interactions}
+## Topic Resource Interactions {#topic-resource-interactions}

-These are the interactions that can happen at the topic configuration level.
+These are the interactions that can happen at the topic resource level.

-### Getting a topic configuration  {#topic-get-configuration}
+### Getting a topic resource  {#topic-get-resource}

 <!--
 GET to /topic-config